emrys-73/astralta-pro/README.md

-# Astralta - AI Thrust
+# Astralta - Own your AI

-AI-Powered software solutions for your business.
+Custom-Trained AI models for your business.